 CARE tackles the underlying causes of poverty and social injustice in order to deliver lasting change in the lives of poor and vulnerable people.
 We believe that at its root, poverty is caused by unequal power relations that result in inequitable distribution of resources and opportunities between women and men, between power-holders and marginalised communities and between countries.
 Poverty cannot be overcome without addressing these underlying power imbalances.

-In FY18, CARE and partners worked in 95 countries to reach 56 million people directly through 965 projects and initiatives.
-CARE also reached 340 million people indirectly through its advocacy, replication of successful programs and scale up of innovations.
+In FY20, CARE worked in 104 countries around the world, implementing 1,349 poverty-fighting development and humanitarian aid projects and initiatives to reach 92.3 million people directly.
+CARE also reached 433.4 million people indirectly through its advocacy, replication of successful programs, and scale up of innovations.

 Most of the 1.2 billion people around the world who live in poverty are women and girls.
 They are denied basic human rights, have limited access to health care, to education and to the opportunity to earn a living.
 They are frequently denied the opportunity to have a say in the decisions that affect their future.
 When families struggle to grow enough food, girls are often the last to eat and the first to be kept home from school.
 Women are those who are frequently denied the right to own the land they have farmed their entire lives.